Emmy Diemer-Nicolaus

 Emmy DiemerNicolaus (31 January 1910 – 1 January 2008) was a German politician of the Free Democratic Party (FDP) and former member of the German Bundestag.

 Life

 Emmy Diemer-Nicolaus was a municipal councillor in Stuttgart from 1946 to 1950.
-Afterwards she was a member of the state parliament of Württemberg-Baden from 1950 to 1952, and after the merger of Württemberg-Baden, Württemberg-Hohenzollern and Baden from 1952 to 1957 she was a member of the state parliament of Baden-Württemberg.
+Afterwards, she was a member of the state parliament of Württemberg-Baden from 1950 to 1952.
+After the merger of Württemberg-Baden, Württemberg-Hohenzollern and Baden from 1952 to 1957 she was a member of the state parliament of Baden-Württemberg.
 Here she was particularly committed to a liberal constitution for Baden-Württemberg.

 In 1957, Diemer-Nicolaus was elected to the German Bundestag via the state list of the FDP in Baden-Württemberg.